MarieLynneBlock/audio-code-lab/README.md

 - __MUSIC-N Languages__: have very similar model behind them to the analogue synthesis model, where unit generators (modules) would be wired together effectively and programmatically into synthesis graphs, which generates sound.

 - __Pure Data (Pd)__: visual programming language for creating interactive computer music and multimedia works.

 ### Front-ends, IDEs and music composition environments

+- __Bipscript__: a simple programming environment for creating music.

 - __CodeCircle__ (Goldsmiths University): browser based software development environment developed by Goldsmiths University, as well as a social environment to collaborate with other coders and musicians.
                   \[*JavaScript*]